choener/WordAlignment/README.md

 unicode).

-As user, you send a list to stdin that is formatted as follows (with all fields mandatory):
+As user, you send a list to stdin that is formatted as follows (with all fields mandatory; the tab symbol being the separator between each column):

-word id
+* word id
-language name
+* language name
-meaning identifier (this is a string, not a number) length of the word space-separated characters (each character is actually a string)
+* meaning identifier (this is a string, not a number)
+* length of the word
+* space-separated characters (each character is actually a string)

+(In case you read the plain-text version of this document, the 4 whitespace characters should be left out.)

     0	Albanian_Tosk	1.100	5	\' b o t ə
     2	Albanian_Tosk	1.100	10	r̃ o k u lʸ i a\' lʸ e m

+The WordAlignment program comes with two modes, *twowaysimple* and *twoway*.

+## TwoWay - Simple

+    WordAlign twowaysimple

+aligns words based on a simple scoring model.
+Gaps are scored with linear costs.
+Matches are scored based on a simple scoring file handling unigrams of characters.
+Even the simple model allows for the concept of equivalence classes.
+This makes it possible to not only score exact matches, but to give somewhat high scores to, say, two vowels that should be matched.

+The following command-line options are provided:

+    --scorefile=ITEM
+    --lpblock=ITEM,ITEM
+    --showmanual
+    --prettystupid
+    --outfile=ITEM

+*--scorefile* is the simple score file to be used by the mode. the *defaultSimpleScoring* file can be used as a template.

+*--lpblock* expects a pair of language names (Breton,Breton) or a pair of integers (3,3 or 4,6) and will then align only the given language pairs with each other.
+This option should be very helpful in case you want to parallelize the program.

+*--showmanual* will show this manual in plain text.

+*--prettystupid* will show a progress bar of the current language pair.
+It's pretty and helpful with smaller tasks but should not be used when you parallelize on a grid engine.

+*--outfile* writes to the given output file, not stdout.
+Actually required when *--prettystupid* is active.

+## TwoWay (Complex Scoring)

-In addition, a score file need to be given (--scorefile) with
+In addition, a score file needs to be given (--scorefile) with

 language name
 character (bigram 1.1)